solomonbarayev/reportr-backend/readme.md

     -   task deadline approaching (1 day before)

 -   add a chat feature for employees to communicate with each other
--   imporve Homepage UI (where you can see all employees and their profiles)

 ## Particular Challenges: